Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: Search for Periodicity

-We then carry out the period analysis by folding the light curve with the detected period of 112.5~d.
+We then carry out the period analysis by folding the light curve with the detected period of $\sim 113$~d.
 Fig.~\ref{fig:FoldedLC} shows the folded light curve of AT~2016blu, which is like a two-dimensional observed minus calculated (O$-$C) plot.
-All the data are time-shifted by $n \times 112.5$ days ($n$ is from 0 to 21).
-Cycles with poor data coverage are excluded, and dashed lines show the months (August--October) when AT~2016blu was not observable.
-Black lines indicate the evolution of the variable star during the 17 major outbursts (excluding 2 outbursts owing to poor data coverage).
-The red vertical dashed line shows the reference epoch.
-The reference epoch is derived from the first outburst in January 2012.
-Similar to SN~2000ch's light curve (Paper I), AT~2016blu's light curve exhibits quasiperiod variation, but AT~2016blu's outbursts are more irregular.
-While some individual outbursts align well with the predicted time, some of them -- especially cases where there are multiple outbursts --- seem to straddle the expected time or are offset slightly.
-Some outbursts may be missed because of different reasons: (1) Outbursts coincident in time with when AT~2016blu could not be observed owing to its position relative to the Sun.
-(2) Poor data coverage at the time of the outburst.
-(3) Outbursts might look dimmer owing to dust formation close to the star.
-The photometric colour information is required to confirm whether the outbursts are partially blocked out by the star's dust.
-Since we mainly use an $R$-band filter in this work, we postpone studying the colour evolution of AT~2016blu to a future paper.
+All the data are time-shifted by $n \times 113$ days ($n$ is from 0 to 26).
+Cycles with poor data coverage are excluded, and dashed lines show the months (August--October) when AT~2016blu was difficult to observe.
+Black lines indicate the evolution of the variable star during the 19 major outbursts.
+The red vertical dashed line shows the reference epoch, which is derived from the first outburst in January 2012.
+Similar to SN~2000ch's light curve (Paper I), AT~2016blu's light curve exhibits quasiperiodic variation, but AT~2016blu's outbursts are more irregular.
+While many individual outbursts align well with the predicted time, some --- especially cases where there are multiple outbursts --- seem to straddle the expected time or are offset slightly.
+Several outbursts may have been missed for different reasons: (1) outbursts coincident in time with when AT~2016blu could not be observed owing to its position relative to the Sun, and (2) poor data coverage at the time of the outburst.
+It is unlikely that the outbursts look dimmer owing to dust formation close to the star.
+If faint points were intrinsically bright but appeared faint because of extinction, they would also be systematically reddened and would therefore be located towards the lower right in Fig.~\ref{fig:Colormag}, which is currently empty.

-Fig.~\ref{fig:LCperiod} displays the full light curve again with calculated times of events using a period of 112.5~d (red vertical lines).
-The period of 112.5~d matches most of the outbursts, considering that some of the main brightness peaks might be missed as we described above.
-Note that what is shown here that is not seen in Fig.~\ref{fig:FoldedLC} is that several events with poor sampling (sometimes only 1 point) that are not plotted in Fig.~\ref{fig:FoldedLC} also seem to align well with the expected times of outburst.
-This strongly suggests that the period is not changing over time.